epi052/feroxbuster/README.md

 There are a few potential causes of this error.
 The simplest is that your operating system sets an open file limit that is aggressively low.
 Through personal testing, I've found that `4096` is a reasonable open file limit (this will vary based on your exact setup).

+There are quite a few options to solve this particular problem, of which a handful are shown below.

-This particular problem can be solved by increasing the number of open files your OS allows.
+We'll start by increasing the number of open files the OS allows.
 On my Kali install, the default was `1024`, and I know some MacOS installs use `256` 😕.

-There are a few options to increase the number of open files, but I'll show two here and [link to more](https://www.tecmint.com/increase-set-open-file-limits-in-linux/) (linux assumed).
+One option to up the limit is to edit `/etc/security/limits.conf` so that it includes the two lines below.

+- `*` represents all users
-One option is to edit `/etc/security/limits.conf` to include the two lines below.  `*` is all users. `hard` and `soft` indicate the hard and soft limits for the OS. `nofile` is the number of open files option.
+- `hard` and `soft` indicate the hard and soft limits for the OS
+- `nofile` is the number of open files option.

 ```
 /etc/security/limits.conf